Gulp! Arkansas photographer snaps images of snake eating bug

 The 42-year-old McDaniel told The Associated Press that he was in the forest for some moonlight kayaking when he noticed a molting cicada.

 McDaniel says the snake showed up, and he twice scared off the reptile.
-McDaniel says went to his vehicle and when he returned the snake grabbed the insect.
+McDaniel says he went to his vehicle and when he returned the snake grabbed the insect.

 McDaniel says the copperhead became aware of his presence, finished swallowing the cicada and slithered off.